 DIY Project: Build An Outdoor Privacy Screen

-This outdoor privacy screen project shows a versatile decorative screen design you can build in various heights to achieve a clean, stylish, and visually appealing look.
+An outdoor privacy screen project allows for a versatile decorative screen design you can build in various heights to achieve a clean, stylish, and visually appealing look.
 Get started by laying out all your supplies.
 Most home improvement centers like Lowe’s will cut the lumber to size for you.

 You can download the supply list along with the step-by-step instructions for this project here.

 Briefly, this screen gets built from the inside out.
 Start with the interior frame then, it gets attached to the outer post with screws.
 The posts only measure two 2-by-6s with a 2-by-4 sandwiched in between.